- The film gets a lot funnier when you realize all the aliens had to do to win, was just land.

-- Doubling as a Crowning Moment of Awesome, Smith (as Steve Hiller) opens the hatch to the cockpit of the alien ship he'd brought down by parachute-blindfold, and greets the alien with "Welcome to Earth!", followed by a knock-out punch.
+- Doubling as a Crowning Moment of Awesome, Smith (as Steve Hiller) opens the hatch to the cockpit of the alien ship he'd brought down by parachute-blindfold.
+The alien pilot lunges out, shrieking horribly...and he just punches it out with a growled "Welcome to Earth!"

 - This is followed by Hiller lighting up a cigar shortly after and proclaiming:

 - And after that, Hiller dragging that same alien through the desert (director Roland Emmerich said Will Smith was improvising so well he could've made a whole movie out of that scene):